kdabir/gstorm/README.md

 feature complete.
 The project is under active development and is not yet suitable for production grade applications.

 ## Changelog :

+### v0.7.1
+- infrastructural changes to build and release
+- added to jcenter repo

 ### v0.7
 - support `@WithoutId` annotation to map to tables that do not have any id field and hence classes will not have id specific methods